MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 1. Ask for the user's name.
 1. Ask for the user's age.
-1. If the user's old enough, start the review-selection dialog; otherwise, progress to the next step, returning an empty array.
+1. Either start the review-selection dialog or progress to the next step, based on the user's age.
 1. Finally, thank the user for participating and return the collected information.

 The first step creates an empty user profile as part of the dialog state.
 The dialog starts with an empty profile and adds information to the profile as it progresses.
 When it ends, the last step returns the collected information.